htcondor/htcondor-ce/docs/v5/troubleshooting/common-issues.md

     and cluster.
 1. If using GSI, check voms-mapfile or grid-mapfile as an alternate file with a mapping for the user's identity.
-1. If using lcmaps, check for lcmaps errors in `/var/log/messages`.
+1. If using LCMAPS, check for LCMAPS errors in `/var/log/messages`.
-1. If you do not see helpful lcmaps error messages in `/var/log/messages`, adjust the debug level by adding `export LCMAPS_DEBUG_LEVEL=5` to `/etc/sysconfig/condor-ce`, restarting the condor-ce service, and checking `/var/log/messages` for errors again.
+1. If you do not see helpful LCMAPS error messages in `/var/log/messages`, adjust the debug level by adding `export LCMAPS_DEBUG_LEVEL=5` to `/etc/sysconfig/condor-ce`, restarting the condor-ce service, and checking `/var/log/messages` for errors again.